 - Snakes!
 The hardest part of living in the woods is that, until you get really close, all sticks look like snakes.
 And vice versa.

-- Watching a pair of love seats fly out of our trailer on the Maine Turnpike.
+- Watching a pair of loveseats fly out of our trailer on the Maine Turnpike.
 They were wedged in there with all the logistical expertise that allowed Tom to successfully cart loads up here for more than 20 years.
 They were a matching set, carefully swathed in bubble wrap to protect their burgundy leather upholstery.
-Real leather, we were proud to say, to replace a gold tweed recliner and other ancient chairs we weren’t bringing back into our new living room (for a more complete list, see Self Storage Ins and Outs).
+Real leather, we were proud to say, to replace a gold tweed recliner and other ancient chairs we weren’t bringing back into our new living room.
 And they were heavy, built to last…or so we thought until a freakish wind shear reached down like the hand of God and levitated them up and out of our trailer just south of Portland.
-Thanks to adrenaline-induced super human strength, Tom was able to sprint into the center lane and haul the love seats back over the side of the turnpike before the next round of semis barreled past.
+Thanks to adrenaline-induced superhuman strength, Tom was able to sprint into the center lane and haul the pair of them back over to the side of the turnpike before the next round of semis barreled past.
 The safety patrol guy that stopped to help said our leather furniture wasn’t the scariest thing he’d ever seen in the middle of the turnpike, but wouldn’t elaborate.
-When our heart rates returned to somewhere within the range of normal, I told Tom that Flying Love Seats, if nothing else, would make a great name for a punk rock band.
-(Weird twisted humor, I’ve found, is a great calming agent when wine is inappropriate.)
+When our heart rates returned to somewhere within the range of normal, I told Tom that Flying Loveseats, if nothing else, would make a great name for a punk rock band.
+Because weird, twisted humor is my go-to, my drug of choice for calming my nerves.